immortalmind2016/air-quality/README.md

 ## What next?
 - Add a discriminator field to the AirInformation entity in order to distinguish between different providers.
 - Add a new field to the pollution entity to store the provider name.
-- Using bull queue based on redis to handle the cron jobs.
 - Create kubernetes deployment file for the application.
 - Adding hash for each docker image based on the git commit hash [useful in rollback].